x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/move-mailboxes.md

 ### Move Exchange Online mailboxes to the on-premises organization
 <a name="bkmk_eacExo"> </a>

-You can use the remote move migration wizard on the **Office 365** tab in the EAC on Exchange Online to move existing cloud user mailboxes to the on-premises organization, to do so, please follow these steps:
+You can use the remote move migration wizard on the **Office 365** tab in the EAC on Exchange Online to move existing cloud user mailboxes to the on-premises organization.
+To do so, please follow these steps:

 1. Open the EAC and navigate to **Office 365** \> **Recipients** \> **migration**.